Barracuda SecureEdge allows administrators to enroll Barracuda CloudGen Firewall (CGF) units with the cloud service.

 Go to https://se.barracudanetworks.com and log in with your existing Barracuda Cloud Control account.

-- In the left menu, click the Integration icon, and select CloudGen Firewalls.
+In the left menu, click the Integration icon, and select CloudGen Firewall.

 Verify the Status of Barracuda SecureEdge in Barracuda Firewall Admin